llvm/llvm-project/llvm/docs/LangRef.rst

 The '``llvm.vp.fadd``' intrinsic performs floating-point addition (:ref:`fadd <i_fadd>`)
 of the first and second vector operand on each enabled lane.
-The result on disabled lanes is undefined.
+The result on disabled lanes is a :ref:`poison value <poisonvalues>`.
 The operation is performed in the default floating-point environment.

 Examples:
 """""""""